mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Cold
 You’re gonna be grateful to have all your cold weather gear back, and might even want to consider packing out some extra just for this section.
 Temperatures at night can drop below 15F.
 If you don’t feel comfortable that your sleeping bag and pad are up to the challenge, you can make up for it with more clothes.
 Most people I hiked with said they slept in every single layer for at least one of the nights.

 Campsite selection is important.
 Choosing a site near the top of a pass might seem tempting but you’re likely in for a windy night.
 Similarly, cold air will settle at the very bottom of a valley or by a flowing stream.
-My coldest night was at Matterhorn Creek (mile 1691) because of poor campsite selection - I didn’t sleep a wink :(
+My coldest night was at Matterhorn Creek (mile 1,691) because of poor campsite selection - I didn’t sleep a wink :(

 ### Blizzards
 Snow in the Sierras can be dangerous, especially because of the lack of options to bail to a nearby town.
-Keeping up to date weather forecasts can be really helpful (accepting that mountain forecasting can be a real crapshoot).
+Keeping up-to-date weather forecasts can be really helpful (accepting that mountain forecasting can be a real crapshoot).
 Muir Trail Ranch, Tuolumne Meadows and I believe Vermillion Valley Resort will keep forecasts updated for hikers.
 Many emergency satellite devices have a weather forecast function.
 Plan where you can bail if things turn sour, and don’t be afraid to take an earlier pass if you need it.

 ### Altitude Effects
 Being up between 10,000 and 13,000 ft has a significant effect on the body.
-Even if you don’t get sick, you’re likely to be slow and tired every day until you get used to it.
-If you’re feeling exhausted and don’t know why, don’t get disheartened!
-Your strength will come back to you over time.
+Even if you don’t get sick, you’re likely to be slow and tired every day until you are fully acclimated.
+If you’re feeling exhausted and don’t know why, don’t be disheartened!
+Your strength should come back to you over time.

 Don’t forget that you can lose all your gains if you spend extended time in low altitude trail towns!
 A good example: Bishop sits at 4,148 ft altitude.
-Within the next day or two you’ll be hitting 13,124 ft at Forrester Pass.
+Within the next day or two you’ll be hitting 13,124 ft at Forester Pass.

 ## Southern California